-Low voltage vertical wireways feed directly into the upper and lower left hand corners of the low voltage compartment.
+Low voltage vertical wiring (Fig. 22) routes into the upper and lower left hand corners of the low voltage compartment.
 A horizontal low voltage wireway is provided at the lower front of each low voltage compartment.
 At each end of the horizontal wireway there is an opening for inter-cubicle control wiring.